Managed vs Unmanaged Hosting – Explained!

 Your databases are usually the most important part of your site.
 WordPress, for example, can be reinstalled and your theme can be re-downloaded or re-coded.
 However, if you lose your database, you lose your posts, your comments, your users and more!
-In short: When using a content management system (CMS) like WordPress, always make sure that maximum safety in place by having backups contain the database.
+In short: When using a content management system (CMS) such as WordPress, you want to always make sure your database is safely backed up.

 In my opinion, this forms the main difficulty in choosing a host.
-You have to do your research, because not all hosts offer the same features — and even if they do, they may differ between companies.
-Furthermore, what’s included may vary depending on the exact service plan you choose and even as hosts improve or change what they offer.
-Remember: Always do your own research before choosing a new host.
+You have to do your research because not all hosts offer the same features — and, even if they do, they may differ between companies.
+Furthermore, what’s included may vary depending on the exact service plan you choose — and even as hosts improve or change what they offer.
+Remember: Always do your research before choosing a new host.

 Performance monitoring is important because it can (and hopefully will) warn you before disaster strikes.
-Your host may, for example, notify you when your website is close to having used all of its available resources (like memory, among other things).
-This warning could give you enough time to contact a support technician to resolve the issue before it’s too late, and your traffic suffers.
+Your host may, for example, notify you when your website is close to having used all of its available resources (such as memory, among other things).
+This warning could give you enough time to contact a support technician to resolve the issue before it’s too late and your traffic suffers.

 Automatic Software Updates

-Automatic updates of core software such as PHP, Apache, MySQL and others can be a blessing if you want to have the latest versions as soon as they come out.
-Many hosts will take care all of this for you so you won’t have to update any of it for yourself.
+Automatic updates of core software, such as PHP, Apache, MySQL and others, can be a blessing if you want to have the latest versions as soon as they come out.
+Many hosts will take care of this for you, so you won’t have to update any of it yourself.

-Note, however, that in some cases this is undesirable.
-Some older applications may not be compatible with newer versions of these core pieces of software.
-If you’re running a WordPress website you probably don’t have to worry about this, but if you have a custom application it could be an issue well worth factoring in.
+However, it’s worth noting that in some cases this is undesirable — for example, some older applications may not be compatible with newer versions of these core pieces of software.
+If you’re running a WordPress website, you probably don’t have to worry about this, but if you have a custom application it could be an issue well worth factoring in.

 Security, Malware Scanning and Removal

-Security and malware scanning can expose myriad issues on your server and removal/cleanup services serve to get rid of them if they do happen to appear.
-Of course, these kinds of services may not be able to thwart everything, but they can certainly be an excellent first line of defense.
+Security and malware scanning can expose myriad issues on your server, and removal/cleanup services serve to get rid of them if they do happen to appear.
+These kinds of services may not be able to thwart everything, but they can certainly be an excellent first line of defense.

-A managed server should come with a control panel where you can set up specific things.
-This includes the creation of databases, email forwarders, DNS records, accessing logs, viewing performance statistics and similar.
+A managed server should come with a control panel where you can set up specific things, including the creation of databases, email forwarders, DNS records, accessing logs, viewing performance statistics, and other tasks.

-Note that you can, of course, install your own control panel (like Plesk or cPanel) to use on an unmanaged server, however, this won’t be possible unless you have the necessary skills to do so.
+Note that you can, of course, install your own control panel (such as Plesk or cPanel) to use on an unmanaged server — however, this won’t be possible unless you have the necessary skills to do so.

-This one may be something that the vast majority of basic users will never need.
-That said, your developer will almost certainly thank you for it if you request any more advanced development work from them.
+This one is something the vast majority of basic users will never need — that said, your developer will almost certainly thank you for it if you request any more advanced development work from them.
 What’s more, if you’re intending to learn more and more about servers and develop your own websites, you may even end up using it yourself.

-SSH is short for “Secure Shell”.
-It’s essentially a secure way to access your server through a command line interface.
-Not only can it do everything your control panel can, it can also do a lot more — which is why developers like it so much!
+SSH is short for ‘Secure Shell’, and is essentially a secure way to access your server through a command line interface.
+Not only can it do everything your control panel can, but it can also do a lot more — which is why developers like it so much!

-Basic support services are always free.
-Many top-rated hosting companies these days even offer instant live chat support!
-Tech support can give you a hand with many of your issues — or at least point you in the right direction.
+Basic support services are always free, and most top-rated hosting companies these days even offer instant live chat support.
+Tech support can give you a hand with many issues — or at least point you in the right direction.
 You shouldn’t expect the most basic free services to install applications and update software for you (something they may not even be able to do anyway), but they do (or at least should) always offer general advice.

-Personally, I always make a point of talking to a host’s live support before deciding to use any of their services.
-I’ve found that it’s a really good indication of the general intentions of a company and would advise you to do the same!
+Personally, I always make a point of talking to a host’s live support before deciding to use any of their services and would advise you to do the same, as I’ve found it’s a really good indication of the general intentions of a company.

-A good support system doesn’t necessarily mean that a company has better hardware.
-What it does mean is that they’re committed to their users.
+A good support system doesn’t necessarily mean a company has better hardware — but it does mean is they’re committed to their users.
 I’ve found this to often be one of the most important factors.

-Basically, you could call this paid customer support.
-This might encompass anything from software updates or a requested virus scan, to malware cleanup or a speed optimization analysis.
+Basically, you could call this paid customer support, and it might encompass anything from software updates or a requested virus scan to malware cleanup or a speed optimization analysis.

 Managed WordPress Hosting

 Generally speaking, servers need to be ready for anything.
-Users may install WordPress, Joomla, Drupal, or even all three of these systems — and run them all at once!
-This poses no problems for the server, but it does mean that it cannot be fully optimized to run just one particular system.
+Users may install WordPress, Joomla, Drupal or even all three of these systems — and run them all at once!
+This poses no problems for the server, but it does mean it can’t be fully optimized to run just one particular system.

-Caching is a technique that can dramatically improve the speed of websites.
-It can be achieved through WordPress plugins, but it can also be done on a much lower and more efficient level with server-based tools.
+It’s a technique that can dramatically improve the speed of websites, and can be achieved through WordPress plugins — but it can also be done on a faster and more efficient level with server-based tools.
 Because managed WordPress hosts know that each and every site they have will be run on WordPress, they can take care of this caching for you.
-Since all their user environments are the same, they can automate analysis, scanning, and updates much more easily and build them into the base price.
-This makes entry-level managed WordPress hosts slightly more expensive than their general counterparts.
-But then again, they include far more management services.
+Since all of their user environments are the same, they can automate analysis, scanning and updates much more easily, and build them into the base price.
+This makes entry-level managed WordPress hosts slightly more expensive than their generic counterparts.
+But, then again, they include far more management services.

 Additionally, you may also be restricted to only running certain WordPress plugins.
-If the host has server-level caching in place, they will not allow you to install any WordPress caching plugins such as WP Total Cache, just to name one.
-For a full list of plugins disallowed on WPEngine (one of the leaders in the managed WordPress hosting arena), check out their official plugin restriction support page for more information.
+If the host has server-level caching in place, they won’t allow you to install any WordPress caching plugins (with a few exceptions).
+For example, WP Engine, one of the leaders in the managed WordPress hosting arena, block a number of plugins — you can view the full list here.

-All these restrictions are, in actuality, a good thing, despite the small few who run highly specialized or slightly out-of-the-ordinary websites which may find them too restrictive.
+All of these restrictions are, in actuality, a good thing — with the possible exception being for the small number of people who run highly specialized or slightly out-of-the-ordinary websites, who may find them too restrictive.

 Unmanaged Hosting Revisited

-Now that you know exactly what managed hosting entails, let’s revisit unmanaged hosting.
-After knowing what we now know, you might wonder why would anyone want a server without management services?
-There are basically three main reasons:
+Now you know exactly what managed hosting entails, let’s revisit unmanaged hosting.
+After learning about all of the extra features you get with managed hosting, you may wonder why anyone would want a server without management services.

-- An application requires special tweaking and tuning of the server
+- Your application requires special tweaking and tuning at the server level.

-- The user likes to tinker and/or wants to learn about server management
+- You want to tinker and/or want to learn about server management.

 Unmanaged servers tend to come with an operating system installed, but not much else.
 Anything you want to do you’ll need to do via the command line.

 It’s important to understand that the command line is the ultimate power tool.
-All the management services hosts offer, all the functionality offered by control panels — somewhere, they all rely on commands issued via the command line.
+All of the management services hosts offer, all of the functionality offered by control panels… somewhere, they all rely on commands issued via the command line.
 You may not be able to see it, but that’s what’s happening.